foxmask/django-th/README.rst

         'th_evernote.my_evernote.ServiceEvernote',
     )

-To deal with the templates and avoid the TemplateDoesNotExist error you can copy the template in your own templates directory or set the path like this :
+If you plan to integrate django_th in an existing project then, to deal with the templates and avoid the TemplateDoesNotExist error you can copy the template in your own templates directory or set the path like this :

 .. code:: python